-While insomnia is always hard to cope with, it is especially draining when you suffer from anxiety.
-Anxiety sufferers who spend many of their waking hours in states of mental and physical distress often simply cannot afford to lose sleep to anxiety-related insomnia.
-To give your body a chance to recover from the extra stresses you are at risk for having to deal with every day it is very important for you as an anxious person to learn to manage your insomnia.
+It is always difficult to cope with insomnia.
+It is especially draining when you suffer from anxiety.
+Anxiety sufferers who spend many of their waking hours in states of mental and physical distress cannot afford to lose sleep to anxiety-related insomnia.
+To give your body a chance to recover from the extra stresses you are at risk for having to deal with every day it is essential for you as an anxious person to learn to manage your insomnia.

-The following article will cover 10 things you can do to help yourself sleep when your anxiety and insomnia would rather keep you awake.
+The following article will cover ten things you can do to help yourself sleep when your anxiety and insomnia would rather keep you awake.

 Insomnia is Controllable